iwillwen/raycast-ai-openrouter-proxy/README.md

    cd raycast-ai-openrouter-proxy
    ```

-3. Set your OpenRouter API key in the Docker Compose file.
-Open the `docker-compose.yml` file and replace `YOUR_OPENROUTER_API_KEY` with your actual OpenRouter API key.
+3. Configure your provider in the Docker Compose file.
+Open the `docker-compose.yml` file and replace `YOUR_API_KEY` with your API key.
+By default, the proxy uses OpenRouter.
+To use a different OpenAI-compatible provider, change the `BASE_URL` to your provider's API endpoint.

 4. Update the models configuration file.
 An example `models.json` file is included in the project root for configuring models.
 Refer to the [Configuration](#configuration) section for details on its structure.